ESSEC Business School: 2000–present

-In 1999, the school decided to rename the Grande Ecole program as an MBA (Master of Business Administration), an Anglo-Saxon standard reserved for executives with many years of experience.
-ESSEC intended to highlight its accreditation from the AACSB (American Accreditation Body) and the mandatory 18 months of internships for its students.
+In 1999, the school decided to rename the Grande Ecole program as an MBA, an Anglo-Saxon standard reserved for executives with many years of experience.
+ESSEC intended to highlight its accreditation from the AACSB (American accreditation body) and the mandatory 18 months of internships for its students.
 The move was followed by other business schools, such as ICN Nancy and ESC Grenoble.
 ESSEC then reviewed its international agreements to bring the program to the MBA or Master's level.

-The repositioning of the program was heavily criticised by HEC Paris, EM Lyon and Université Paris-Dauphine, so much so that Ali Laïdi in his book” Secrets of the Economic War” (2004) said that HEC Paris would have mounted a destabilization operation toward ESSEC by attacking its MBA position.
+The renaming of the Grande École program generated debate within French business education circles and among peer institutions.
+Following this period, ESSEC clarified its degree structure, ultimately designating the program as a Master in Management (MiM), in line with international standards., EM Lyon and Université Paris-Dauphine, so much so that Ali Laïdi in his book" Secrets of the Economic War" (2004) said that HEC Paris would have mounted a destabilization operation toward ESSEC by attacking its MBA position.
 The case led to the opening of an investigation and resolution by the Paris Chamber of Commerce.

 In 2005, ESSEC expanded its campus with the inauguration of the Nautile building and further, in 2007, with the multipurpose room, the Dome, which has a capacity of 2,700 people, and the Galion.
 The buildings were designed by Marc Seifert, son of Ivan Seifert who designed the original campus in 1973.
 In 2008, the library was expanded.
 Renovation of the restaurant area followed the following year.

 In March 2006, ESSEC Business School inaugurated its new campus in Singapore within the National Library, the ESSEC Asian Center.